phetsims/qa/documentation/qa-book.md

 Some Query Parameters may only be used by members of the PhET team.
 The method of viewing them should not be disclosed.
-See [Private Features for PhET Team Members](https://github.com/phetsims/special-ops/blob/master/doc/phetTeamMember.md) for instructions on how to enable private query parameters.
+See [Private Features for PhET Team Members](https://github.com/phetsims/special-ops/blob/master/doc/phetTeamMember.md) for instructions on how to enable private query parameters. `?showAnswers` is an example of this.

 ##### Syntax for Multiple Query Parameters